-The 2020 Watch
+The 2020 World Monuments Watch

 To the twenty-first-century observer, Ontario Place recalls a time when governments proudly invested in expanding access to the arts, education, health care, justice, and recreation.
-But after four decades of operation the popularity of the lakefront park began to decline.
+But after four decades of operation, the popularity of the lakefront park began to decline.
 Citing low numbers, the provincial government closed large portions of the site in 2011.
 In 2018 the governing board of Ontario Place was disbanded, opening the way to a call for redevelopment proposals from the private sector.
 The Ontario government now seeks to offer a long-term lease to the site, with little care for maintaining the heritage values associated with Ontario Place, and without public consultation that would allow citizens’ voices to be heard.
 In 2014 Ontario Place was added to the government’s List of Provincial Heritage Properties—but the province’s own statement of the site’s cultural heritage value is no longer available from the Ministry of Heritage, Tourism, Culture and Sport Industries.

-In the 1960s and ‘70s, Canadian architects and planners sought to use their talents to build a society based on social democratic values.
+In the 1960s and 1970s, Canadian architects and planners sought to use their talents to build a society based on social democratic values.
 The pluralistic culture that many of their contemporaries envisioned is now a reality in Toronto, which the BBC recently recognized as the world’s most diverse and multicultural city.
 The 2020 World Monuments Watch calls for an end to top-down decision-making and the embrace of heritage to encourage community dialogue.
-Through free and public access to the waterfront, Ontario Place can continue to foster interaction and exchange across population groups and fulfil the potential envisioned by its creators.
+Through free and public access to the waterfront, Ontario Place can continue to foster interaction and exchange across population groups and fulfill the potential envisioned by its creators.

-Future of Ontario Place Project
+The Future of Ontario Place

 The Future of Ontario Place Project aims to safeguard the site’s landscape and built heritage from demolition and privatization, through a web portal and public campaign that will foster broader public recognition of the site.
-The website Future of Ontario Place is the first consolidated public resource on Ontario Place, and includes archival images and information, stories about the site collected from the general public, and interviews with architects, urbanists, activists, and current users about the significance of Ontario Place as a cultural and public asset for everyone.
+The website, Future of Ontario Place, is the first consolidated public resource on Ontario Place, and includes archival images and information, stories about the site collected from the general public, and interviews with architects, urbanists, activists, and current users about the significance of Ontario Place as a cultural and public asset for everyone.

-With a mission to influence the government’s decision to redevelop the site, and create a more open and productive dialogue between stakeholders, the project also includes a series of live debates on the current issues facing Ontario Place, facilitate an extensive letter writing campaign, and host a Canada-wide design challenge calling for alternative counterproposals for the site’s future in which the heritage values of Ontario Place are safeguarded and enhanced.
+With a mission to influence the government’s decision to redevelop the site and create a more open and productive dialogue between stakeholders, the project also includes a series of live debates on the current issues facing Ontario Place, facilitate an extensive letter writing campaign, and host a Canada-wide design challenge calling for alternative counterproposals for the site’s future in which the heritage values of Ontario Place are safeguarded and enhanced.

-The Future of Ontario Place Project calls on the public and community of architects, urbanists, and city builders to join the initiative in advocating for the protection of Ontario Place.
+The Future of Ontario Place Project calls on the public and the community of architects, urbanists, and city builders to join the initiative in advocating for the protection of Ontario Place.
 Visit futureofontarioplace.org to share stories and experiences, and sign the letter to the Ontario government urging immediate action for the site’s protection.